|Name:||Normative data for the Digit Triplet Test|

 This document describes how the DTT performance categories were derived for the version of the DTT used by UK Biobank, and provides DTT performance categories which may be used to interpret DTT data.

-It can be downloaded or viewed using the link: DTT_normative_values_Dawes_Nov13.pdf
+This resource can be downloaded or viewed using the link: DTT_normative_values_Dawes_Nov13.pdf

 If you have wget available (typically on linux systems), then you can also obtain a copy using the command